jeetachacko/BlockOptR/README.md

 ```shell
 ./scripts/fabric_setup.sh simplesupplychain go
 ```
-8. Setup the caliper benchmarking system and execute the workloads
+8. Setup the caliper benchmarking system and execute the workloads.
+Rerun this script if transactions remain unfinished.
+"MVCC_READ_CONFLICT", "PHANTOM_READ_CONFLICT" and "Peer endorsements do not match" errors are expected.
 ```shell
 ./scripts/caliper_setup.sh simplesupplychain go
 ```